-GCSE dance students who are in their second year of the course, took part in a choreography workshop led by an external dance practitioner on 2nd March.
-They were professional and spoke eloquently about their ideas as well as showing how well they could work independently on solo work throughout the 3 hour session.
-We have no doubt that the hard work they put into this workshop will be reflected in their final practical grades in the summer.
+GCSE Dance students who are in their second year of the course, took part in a choreography workshop led by an external dance practitioner on 2nd March.
+The students were incredibly professional and spoke eloquently about their ideas, as well as demonstrating how well they could work independently on solo projects throughout the 3-hour session.
+We have no doubts that the hard work they put into this workshop will be reflected in their final practical grades in the summer.